-In some situations you can apply for an exeption to the prohibition, a so called CITES certificate.
+You can apply for an exemption to the prohibition, a so called CITES certificate.

 In the right-hand column you can find more information about the rules that apply and what you need to do.
 You will also find the necessary application forms there.

 Wildlife trade into and from the EU

 Permits, certificates or notifications are required for trade to and from the EU (import, export, re-export) in animal or plant species listed in one of the four Annexes (Annex A, B, C and D) of Council Regulation (EC) No 338/97.
 The required documents will only be issued if certain conditions are met.

 Specimens of Annex A species cannot be imported to be used for primarily commercial purposes.

 In the right-hand column you can find more information about import and export, the rules that apply and what you need to do.
 You will also find the necessary application forms there.